 It's time to let you in on my secret weapon for fast, safe, and easy dental care results...

 Introducing...
 Healthy Pets Dental Gel with Herbal Extracts

 Together with a company in the U.S. that's been manufacturing quality herbal dental products for 10 years, we've created a proprietary formula for Mercola Healthy Pets.

-Not available anywhere else, my Healthy Pets Dental Gel contains 8 essential oils and extracts that can potentially:
+Not available anywhere else, my Dental Gel for Cats & Dogs contains 8 plant extracts that can potentially:

 - Help clean the teeth

 - Freshen breath